ceceppa/ceceppa-multilingua/readme.txt

 == Changelog ==

+= 1.4.28 =
+* Now you can override "Show flags" settings for each post/page

+= 1.4.27 =
+* Fixed "All languages" bug

-= 1.4.25 =
+= 1.4.26 =
+* Fixed redirect mode
-* Fixed wrong category url for PRE NONE mode
+* Fixed loop when Ignore for default language is enabled
+* Added new "Filter none" mode for One page themes
+* Fixed various bugs

 = 1.4.24 =
 * remove page_front updating
-* added swiss tiny flag

 = 1.4.23 =
 * Fixed "mb_detect_encoding" not found error